David Warther Knives Model 1938

 By 1930 the depression had impacted the life of Mooney as it had everyone in America.
 With customers no longer being able to afford ivory, a decade long series of ebony handled knives were made with many being made between 1938 and 1941.

-The Model 1938 today is fitted with ebony wood handles and with other beautiful hardwood handle material.
+The Model 1938 today is fitted with ebony wood handles.

 The bolsters and liners are of Nickel Silver.
 This has been the traditional bolster material since these knives were first made over a century ago.
 Nickel Silver, also known as German Silver, is a very tactile material that holds a warmth, a specific feel and an alluring weight that speaks well to the holder.

 Nickel Silver retains an old world medieval depth of character that lets you know it is not stainless steel.
 This look and feel is an earmark of the Warther pocketknife.

 The box that holds the knife is in the shape of the earliest Egyptian ships to reflect my work in carving the history of the ship.
 The box for the Model 1938 is of oak - a wood identified with strength.
 Grandpa was enduring the depression and dad was growing up in it - they had the strength every American had at the time to make it through those tough years.

 The knife is 6.75" long unfolded.
 It is 3.75" long folded and has a 3 inch blade.